🗾旅クチ

 Access

 The site is located in Ōta, Gunma Prefecture, and is preserved across several separate locations.
-Checking the position of each location in advance makes a visit easier.
+When planning a visit, the historic site map published by Ōta City is a useful reference for getting around efficiently.

 Best season